fu4303/portfolio-ahmadnasr/src/portfolio/writescape-mern.md

 #### Application Features

-  - The application lets any user browse the articles that have been uploaded by other authenticated users.
+  - The application lets any user browse the articles that have been written by other authenticated users.
   - Any user can view profiles of the authenticated users.
   - Authenticated users can follow and unfollow each other.
   - Authenticated users can create posts, edit and delete their posts.